timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing a block using variables/task.md

 Storing data in variables helps when you don't know the data when you are writing the program but will know it when the program is run.
 For example the z value is different for every player.
 The program can be written before the player is known and the z value can be filled later.
 The program on the left has a variable called `ref_z` which stores the player's z value.
-It is called `ref_z` because all your building will use it as a reference coordinate and you will build relative to it.
+I called it `ref_z` because your building will use it as a reference coordinate in the z axis and you will build relative to it.

 To use the data in a variable, type its variable name where you previously typed the data.
 For example, if your `ref_z` was 0:

-    mc.build(100, 14, 0, "wool:blue")
+    b.build(100, 14, 0, "wool:blue")

 becomes

-    mc.build(ref_x, ref_y, ref_z, wool)
+    b.build(ref_x, ref_y, ref_z, wool)

+Even `b` is a variable.
+It stores the building.

+You can name your variable almost anything.
+There are a few restrictions but if you get it wrong Python will warn you with an error message.
+Variable names should start with a letter, not a number.
+The variable name should contain only letters, numbers and _ the underscore character.
+It can't contain spaces or special characters such as !@#$%^&*().
+Python keywords, such as `with`, `from` or `import`, can't be used as variable names.
+It is recommended that variable names are all lower case with words in the name separated by underscores.

 <div class='hint'>The first answer is a number and is the y coordinate from sign for position to place block</div>
 <div class='hint'>The second answer is a number and is the z coordinate from sign for position to place block</div>